 William Piersawl, 60, was a 25-year Navy veteran and died in February 2013 of Gram-negative pneumonia, an infection resistant to most available antibiotics.
 Secondary causes included sepsis and lung cancer, his death certificate showed.
 His widow, Carolyn Piersawl filed a complaint earlier this year claiming that the VA Puget Sound Health Care System contributed to his death by failing to properly sterilize bronchoscopes, medical devices used to examine the lungs.

+During his treatment from 2009 to 2012, Piersawl received at least two exams with bronchoscopes that had not been disinfected according to manufacturers’ instructions, leaving them “dirty after supposed sterilization,” potentially contaminated with bacteria that could have led to the infection that caused his death, according to the complaint.
+His widow said, “He didn’t deserve this”.
+The couple were married for 34 years and have three children and two grandchildren.
 There was a whistleblower at the Puget Sound VA who reported on the filthy procedures being practiced at the VA facility.
 Barbara Deymonaz, 63, a registered nurse who worked as a nurse educator in the sterile processing unit at the Puget Sound VA from 2012 to 2013, said she complained multiple times to federal officials about lapses in procedure that put patients at risk.
 “Every rock you turned over, it was just a mess,” she said.

+Of course, VA officials have denied all allegations in the Piersawl lawsuit.
+VA spokesman Ndidi Mojay said the agency cannot comment on pending litigation.
+A 2013 investigation by the VA Office of the Inspector General didn’t find any problems that left instruments unsterile or placed patients at risk.
 But Piersawl’s case underscores concerns about deadly infections potentially transmitted by improperly cleaned medical scopes.
 Last year, an outbreak of multidrug-resistant infections tied to contaminated duodenoscopes — devices used to examine the gut — was linked to 39 patients at Seattle’s Virginia Mason Medical Center.
 Eighteen patients affected by the outbreak died, although the role the infections played isn’t clear.
 The outbreak prompted the hospital to overhaul the way it cleans and tests the devices, resulting in no further infections, a hospital spokesman said.

 In August, VA officials released results of an investigation that found that superbug infections may have occurred at VA sites across the nation, although the risk was very low.
 The analysis of 40,000 patient records concluded “any transmission appears highly unlikely.”
 But problems with duodenoscopes at hospitals across the nation prompted the FDA to issue new guidelines for cleaning the devices — and new warnings about potential problems with other types of scopes as well.